Bikaner Travel Guide – A 2-Day Itinerary of Forts, Food & Desert Magic

 Your name rings with treats so sweet—

-Bhujia crunchy, Rasgullas are a treat.
+Bhujia is crunchy, Rasgullas are a treat.

 A desert land, yet hues so bright,